daber/rtl8188eu/README.txt

 Downloading source (pick different git branches if you are not compiling for current master)

-0. create enter GIT folder
+0. create and enter GIT folder

 1. Clone this repository.